Atto Melani: Life

 Mazarin's death reversed Melani's fortunes.
 Especially damaging was his closeness to the superintendent of finances, Nicolas Fouquet, who was arrested and imprisoned.
 Louis had known Melani from his infancy and therefore had confidence in him, but after discovering Melani had copied his letters to Fouquet decided to publicly exile him.
 There is also some suggestion that the husband of Hortense Mancini convinced Louis to exile Melani, apparently out of suspicion that the latter was having an affair with his wife.

 Melani left France for Rome, where he spent the next 15 years.
 He entered the formal service of Cardinal Giulio Rospigliosi, also from Pistoia, but continued to enjoy favour with Maria Mancini (another niece of Mazarin), with whom he maintained a correspondence of more than forty years.

 After the death of Pope Alexander VII, Melani's patron Rospigliosi rose to the papacy as Clement IX.
 Melani took part in the conclave as an assistant, but it is unknown if he played a role in influencing the election.
 Nevertheless, Louis, content at the outcome of the conclave, removed the ban on Melani and awarded him the title of Abbot with an annual stipend.

 In 1668, Melani sang publicly for the last time at Palazzo Colonna, and from then on dedicated himself exclusively to politics and diplomacy, writing several books on Rome, advising the King of France, mediating with the German princes, and acting as go-between among the Italian States.
 He finally died at the age of 88 in 1714 in Paris.
-The assets he left in his will were significant: besides rich buildings and warehouses in Italy and France, he also left a large library.
+The assets he left in his will were significant: besides rich buildings, warehouses in Italy and France, and a large library.